 Find and open the relevant app from your Applications list.
 This opens the App Details tab by default.

 Use the checkbox next to Pendo Suggested Pages to turn Suggested Pages on or off.

 A red counter next to the Pages Overview tab indicates the number of pending suggested pages for all apps with Suggested Pages turned on.

-You can turn notifications on or off for suggested pages on the user level.
-Navigate to Settings > User Profile, and look for User Preferences where you can toggle on or off the following options:
+You can turn notifications on or off for Suggested Pages at the user level.
+Navigate to Settings > User Profile, and look for User Preferences where you can toggle on or off the following: